Bubonic Plague Symptoms in the Lungs

 - Acute respiratory distress syndrome (ARDS).

 Death typically occurs within two to six days.
-When bubonic plague reaches the lungs, the mortality rate is 75 percent, despite appropriate
+When bubonic plague reaches the lungs, the mortality rate is 75 percent, despite appropriate plague treatment.

 Other Symptoms of Bubonic Plague